 Review of Proposals – When practical, Departments should make their best effort to have a committee of at least three (3) employees review the submitted proposals.
 The committee will score the proposals on a scale of 1-10 for each category of evaluation criteria.
 The average of these scores must be recorded and totaled on the Proposal Evaluation Worksheet, which is available at Attachment F. The proposal with the highest overall scores should be selected unless there are significant reasons the committee finds that another proposer would be more beneficial for the project.
 These reasons must be documented on the Bid Evaluation Sheet.
 All proposals and Bid Evaluation Sheets must be kept in accordance with the County's Records Retention Policy.

 Selection and Notification – Once the scores have been totaled and a proposal has been selected, all proposers must be notified of the selection by sending an intent to Award letter to the successful proposer and Notice of Non-Award to others.
 Templates can be found at Attachments G and H. This cannot be done prior to the date listed in the RFP.
-If the contract is over $25,000, an agenda item must be created and the Board must award, approve and sign the contract.

 Request for Bid (RFB) Procedure